KLE246/HobbyTracker/README.md

 - HobbyList panel would handle the revalidation functionality on update
 - The middle panel would be instantiated and removed on list selection as its own object instead of a panel in the frame
-- The left button panel could stay in the main class as it is just a set of buttons that aren't updated
+- The left button panel could stay in the main class as it is just a set of buttons that aren't updated Milestone
+- potentially have a bi-directional relationship with Hobby
+- would no longer need a field for DatedHour